gregschmit/rails-rest-framework/guide/01_global_configuration/index.md

 - **Type:** Array of strings
 - **Default:** `%w[ name label login title email username url ]`

-The list of "label-like" columns the framework probes when picking default `sub_fields` for associations.
+The list of "label-like" columns the framework probes when picking default association `fields`.
 The first column from this list that exists on the associated model is used as the label alongside the primary key.
 Add domain-specific label columns here to get nicer
 defaults: